camunda/camunda-docs/docs/self-managed/identity/getting-started/index.md

 ## Installation

-In order to use Identity, you first need to install it locally via Docker or Kubernetes.
+To use Identity, first install it locally via Docker or Kubernetes.

 Follow the [Installation Guide](/docs/self-managed/platform-deployment/).

 ## Accessing the UI

-As soon as the component was started, you can access the login page and log in to the Identity application.
+As soon as the component is started, you can access the login page and log in to the Identity application.

 Navigate to [localhost:8080](http://localhost:8080) to see the UI exposed by the Identity component.